The Apartment Security Guide for Renters

 Info current as of post date.
 Offers and availability may vary by location and are subject to change.

 One of our top picks for renters has to be SimpliSafe.
-Its base package comes with everything you need for a small space for less than $250.
+Its base package comes with everything you need for a small space for around $250.
 The equipment is attractive and easy to install, and the contract-free monitoring plans are very affordable.

 Check out our SimpliSafe review for more information.